Introduction

 - Choose a blank template

-- Paste your Legal Hub full page code
+- Paste your Legal Hub embed code in the HTML code field

 - Add the page to your site menu